PandoraPFA/LArMachineLearningData/scripts/deep_learning/shower_growing/README.md

 #### Running a Training

-Training are configured through experiment yamls, see `experiments/example_experiment_config.yml`.
+Trainings are configured through experiment yamls, see `experiments/example_experiment_config.yml`.
 They are submitted via the `train.py` script.
-The training will populate a directory in `checkpoints/` with loss values, validation examples, weight file etc.
+The training will populate a directory in `checkpoints/` with loss values, validation examples, weight files etc.

 #### Evaluating a Training